ladral/food-diary/apps/food-diary-api/README.md

 The food diary API is a robust backend for the food diary client application.

 ## Installation guide
-1. fire up your terminal and go to the root directory of the client application
+1. fire up your terminal and go to the root directory of the API application
 2. create the virtual environment `python -m venv env`
 3. enable the virtual environment `source env/bin/activate`
    - activation of environment may vary depending on you operating system: